echicken/node-papercut/README.md

 I'd recommend working on a new branch in your own fork of the repo before running the above commands or making changes.
-If your update is successful and brings this module up to date with the latest version of PaperCut MF, a pull request would then be welcome.
-(If you're using PaperCut NG, remind me to verify that I won't lose any MF-specific features by merging your branch.)
+If your update is successful and brings this module up to date with the latest version of **PaperCut MF**, a pull request would then be welcome.
+(If you're using **PaperCut NG**, remind me to verify that I won't lose any **MF** features by merging your branch.
+I haven't checked whether the same **ServerCommandProxy.html** file ships with both versions.)
 <a name="PaperCut"></a>

 ## PaperCut